marcusnerdicus/REDAGraphDocs/Reports/report-actions.md

 Sends the Report as a PDF attachment to your email address.
 Note: you will not receive a confirmation before the report is sent.

-Print
-Actions > Print
-Downloads a printable PDF.
-To print, you will open the file then send it to your printer.